syedsadman16/FlaskBlog/README.md

 # Flask Blog

-Simple blog created using Python Flask framework and Html/Css
+Minamalistic blog created using Python Flask as a backend and Html/Css as the frontend